 Over the years, YALD has received growing recognition in the community for its work with underserved youth.
 The organization has been fortunate to receive sponsorship from prominent entities such as Macy's, Just Energy Foundation, State Farm, Presbyterian Hospital, Ice-Air, Tread’s Bike Shop, Image Circle, and Ideal Development, as well as many other local businesses.
-NFL star Tony Richardson has showed his support as a special guest at YALD events.
+NFL star Tony Richardson has shown his support as a special guest at YALD events.